It’s Not Wrong to Feel.

 This is the way things are.
 It’s not bad or good – it’s just how it is.
 It’s how we’ve become – the trade-off we’ve made for safety and security and the material affluence we live in.

+And your question?
 Will there ever be an end to these emotions?

 Well, no. In the high-friction world we’ve created, with the barrage of stimulation we’re subjected to, at work and through the media and so on, all trying to get us to react in one way or the other – it’s only natural we will resonate with all kinds of emotional tension.

-But when you finally accept these feelings as valid aspects of being alive, and pay attention to them during meditation, and allow them to unwind, as the tensions within these habits fade away, so too do the stories.
+But when you finally accept these feelings as valid aspects of being alive, and pay attention to them during meditation, and allow them to unwind, as the tensions within these habits fade away, so too do their stories.